patrickmaynard/mock-it-all/README.md

 Todo items:

-* Move most functionality to a class called MockLogicCreator
+* x Move most functionality to a class called MockLogicCreator
+* x Create a composer.json file for autoloading
+* Update the folder structure to match the autoload file (creating src and test dirs)
-* Start to the process of creating a package for this by defining a dependency on the Symfony console component.
+* Define a dependency on the Symfony console component.
 (More steps are below.)
 * Allow the user to type a bin/console command, then get text output directly.
 * Set up an official git tag and any boilerplate to make this a packagist package.
   (See your existing two packagist projects to get a template for how to do this.)